Is NCERT Enough for NEET Preparation? Subject-Wise Practical Breakdown

 Insufficient Competitive Learning: The high cut-off of NEET can be achieved through competitive precision.
 However, NCERT doesn’t do that.
 While it’s great for learning theory, you still need rigorous practice through MCQs, PYQs, & mock tests to get into a prestigious medical college.

-How to Use NCERT Effectively for NEET: Subject-Wise Breakdown
+How to Study NCERT for NEET: A Complete Subject-Wise Breakdown

 The right approach to crack and score good marks in NEET is not just reading.
 You need a step-by-step framework with regular practice, mock tests, & revision.